Ding Ling: Purge and exile

 In 1955, Ding's former League of Left-Wing Writers colleague Hu Feng, who helped her escape from Nanjing to Shanghai in 1936, underwent a massive purge, with claims that he was leading a "Hu Feng Counter-Revolutionary Clique".
 Under the political climate, Ding criticized Hu in a critical article "Where Do Enemies Come From", which was published in the People's Daily on May 23, 1955, No. 3.
 Hu was later sentenced to prison for 14 years and would not be rehabilitated until 1979.

 Ding was criticized during the Sufan Movement for allegedly forming an anti-party clique with Chen Qixia.
 In 1955, Lu Dingyi submitted a report detailing Ding's perceived faults to the Central Committee.
-Mao reviewed the report and approved the Central Propaganda Department's creation of a group to investigate Ding's historic issues, including the note she had written to the KMT in 1933.
+Mao reviewed the report and approved the Central Publicity Department's creation of a group to investigate Ding's historic issues, including the note she had written to the KMT in 1933.

 In August 1956, Ding Ling filed a response to the allegation that she had formed an anti-party clique.
 As part of her response, she criticized Zhou Yang for his extramarital affair.
 Ding's criticism of Zhou was widely circulated among CCP officials.
 Zhou alleged that Ding was unchaste and not loyal to the CCP.
 Although in 1957 Zhou apologized for going too far in his allegation, he remained a lifelong political opponent and critic of Ding.

-On 24 October 1956, the Central Propaganda Department released The Conclusion of the Investigation on Comrade Ding Ling's Historical Issues, which stated that Ding had engaged in an act of betrayal while held captive by the KMT in Nanjing.
+On 24 October 1956, the Central Publicity Department released The Conclusion of the Investigation on Comrade Ding Ling's Historical Issues, which stated that Ding had engaged in an act of betrayal while held captive by the KMT in Nanjing.
 Ding filed an appeal.

 In 1957 the Anti-Rightist Campaign started.
 Zhou reversed his position from his apologies earlier that year and again alleged that Ding was disloyal.
 In September 1957, Mao denounced Ding and described her as a bourgeois intellectual who should be expelled from the party.